 While he was hosting "Take Two", Schofield was apparently approached by the then Blue Peter editor, Biddy Baxter, to become a presenter on her show without even having to go through an audition, but he turned the offer down.

 Schofield's first proper foray into 'grown-up television' occurred in the late-1980's, when he hosted a series entitled "Schofield's Europe", visiting a number of different European countries.
 In 1992, he hosted a very enjoyable peak-time show entitled "Television's Greatest Hits" (not to be confused with the later Gaby Roslin-hosted show of the same name), in which he looked at the highest-rated programmes of a specific year and had studio guests relating to the year in question: these included game show names Nicholas Parsons (talking about Sale of the Century) and Hughie Green (Double Your Money - see the clip) as well as Emlyn Hughes (relating to Hughes's Liverpool team's FA Cup victory in 1978 rather than A Question of Sport), Ronnie Corbett, Tammy Wynette, Brian Blessed, Sir Dennis Healey, Lynda Baron and the immortal Pinky and Perky.
-A shame that the show only lasted one series (plus a Christmas special): it definitely deserved at least one more series.
-It was probably Schofield's move to ITV that put paid to this.
+A shame that the show only lasted one series (plus a Christmas special): it definitely deserved at least one more series, but even if that had been on the cards, Schofield's move to ITV put paid to it.

 Another curious one-off role was fronting Six Little Angels, a 1993 documentary marking the tenth birthday of the Walton sextuplets, the world's first known surviving all-female sextuplets.